liberland/Grants-Program/applications/Liberland_judiciary.md

 #### Enactment of Awards
 ##### The Optimal Circumstance
-A contract or a case is collateralized such that the collateral is sufficient to cover any additional payments prescribed in the final verdict, beyond the awarded sum and the Court Costs.
-In this scenario, the collateral serves as a mechanism for execution of the judgement.
-Collateral may be handled by a third party, such as an insurance company.
+A contract or a case is collateralized such that the collateral is sufficient to cover any additional payments prescribed in the final verdict beyond the awarded sum and the Court Costs.
+In this scenario, the collateral serves as a mechanism for the execution of the judgement.
+A third party, such as an insurance company may handle collateral.

 ##### Case with Insufficient Collateral
 ###### Seizing politipooled LLM
 The judge is imbued with the authority to designate an individual's politipooled (staked) LLM as collateral.
 Upon such a declaration, an involuntary unpooling of the owing party's pooled LLM stash will ensue, optionally carrying typical ramifications like the forfeit of voting rights associated with that stash.
 If the full amount is subsequently paid, this directive is withdrawn.
 However, under circumstances where

-there is a violation of the Non Aggression Principle, implicating aggressive conduct against another individual's person or property, or
+- there is a violation of the Non-Aggression Principle, implicating aggressive conduct against another individual's person or property, or

-the damage incurred exceeds one's LLM stash,
+- the damage incurred exceeds one's LLM stash,

-the offender's LLM balance could turn negative, resulting in their listing on Liberland's 'wanted' roster, rendering them a 'persona non grata'.
+- the offender's LLM balance could turn negative, resulting in their listing on Liberland's 'wanted' roster, rendering them a 'persona non grata'.
 Consequently, they lose their voting rights and potentially access to other Liberland services until the owed amount is fully settled.

 ###### Enforcement Beyond the Chain
-In instances where the judgement cannot be enforced by either of the aforementioned methods, the awarded sum will be incorporated into a conventional contract, or appended as a supplement if the dispute is contract-related.
+In instances where either of the aforementioned methods cannot enforce the judgement, the awarded sum will be incorporated into a conventional contract or appended as a supplement if the dispute is contract-related.
 This contract, endorsed by both parties, holds legitimacy outside of Liberland, akin to any other contract.
 It can be presented to an enforcement agency for execution, even against the unwilling party's resistance.
-Note that this is just an explanation of the process, and doesn't represent a deliverable for the grant.
+Note that this is just an explanation of the process and doesn't represent a deliverable for the grant.

 #### Functionality: Traditional Contracts
 ##### Overview